Minsk is the capital and largest city of Belarus.

 The capital is situated on the Svislač and the Nyamiha Rivers, and since it’s the national capital it has a special administrative status in Belarus.

-The importance of Minsk, therefore lies in the fact that it is the administrative center of Minsk Region and Minsk District.
+The importance of Minsk, therefore, lies in the fact that it is the administrative center of the Minsk Region and Minsk District.

 You can go sightseeing, dining and shopping just like everywhere else in the European Union, while still enjoying that native Russian vibe.

 You must apply the same precautions you would in any other country, and you’ll be fine.
 That means avoiding dangerous and secluded areas and flashing material goods in public places.
 If you stick to your wits, you won't have problems in Belarus.

 Public transport in Minsk is mostly reliable and safe.
 Driving in Minsk, however, can be dangerous for both pedestrians and drivers!
 Expect drivers to change lanes at will, mostly without any warning or even driving very close to the vehicle in front of then.
 Apart from that, you should be careful when commuting in public transportation, since pickpockets love crowds.

 Since Minsk is the capital of Belarus, it only makes sense that there will be some petty criminals trying to take advantage of tourists.
 Always be careful with your belongings, and never leave them anywhere.
 Keep all your valuables in a safe or in your accommodation.